 In the spacious master bedroom, we punctuated a wool and linen bed with a pair of vintage Danish lamps which spoke of Venice…and an Edo-period Japanese screen in gold leaf and pigments.

 The bedroom comfortably contained a sitting area, which we furnished with Spanish leather armchairs, a vintage Paradiset sofa by the great Kerstin Hörlin-Holmquist, an Alessandro Albrizzi glass and acrylic coffee table, and a lovely Turkish kilim.
+We fashioned a modern artwork out of a painted canvas and a 19th century Japanese pawnbroker’s wrapping paper.
+The sculpture, Arcadian Specimens, is by Lawton Mull.

 The standing lamp is an iconic design by Isamu Noguchi, still produced, and the curtains were fabricated from Maharam’s ethereal “Talc.”